thienmy0136/Vo-My/README.md

-# Vo-Thi-Thien-My - Data Analyst Portfolio
+# Vo Thi Thien My - Data Analyst Portfolio
 # About
 Hello, I'm Thien My!
 I have an analytical background in Industrial Engineering and have gained 1-year experience in the field of production as an Industrial Engineer at Jabil Vietnam, located in Saigon High-tech Park, Ho Chi Minh City, Vietnam.